RESEARCH STARTER

 Impact on Resource Use

-The policies of the Bureau of Reclamation have been highly controversial.
-Supporters of federal reclamation argue that the bureau has provided considerable income to western farmers and has greatly expanded agricultural production.
-Opponents point out that many reclamation projects have not been economically justified and question whether western farmers should receive the massive subsidies given them under reclamation law.
+The Bureau of Reclamation's policies have been highly controversial.
+Supporters of federal reclamation argue that the bureau has generated significant income for western farmers and greatly expanded agricultural production.
+Opponents point out that many reclamation projects have not been economically justified and question whether western farmers should receive the massive subsidies provided under reclamation law.
 Furthermore, it is likely that a considerable fraction of these subsidies has gone to large farming operations, a situation that goes directly against the intent of the original federal reclamation program, which targeted small farmers.
 The Reclamation Reform Act, passed by Congress in 1982, went some way toward reducing the magnitude of the average subsidy while expanding the size of the farm eligible to receive bureau water.
-The latter provision had the effect of making actual bureau policy more consistent with reclamation law.
+The latter provision made actual bureau policy more consistent with reclamation law.

 Bibliography